rxlim/dynamo-build/README.md

 # dynamo-build

-Dynamo is a build system for Linux and Windows.
+Dynamo is a software build system for Linux and Windows.

-This repository acts as a issue tracker for the project.
+This Github project is used as an issue tracker and a discussion forum.

 ## Download & Documentation